FLEA: Provably Robust Fair Multisource Learning from Unreliable Training Data: Fair multisource learning

+In the heterogeneous setting, a path of similar reasoning applies, though the measures for clean sources will not approach exactly zero due to the difference in their data distributions.

-\subsection{\method: Fair Learning against Adversaries}
+\subsection{\method: Fair learning against adversaries}

-We now introduce the \method algorithm, which is able to learn fair classifiers even if parts of the data is noisy, biased or has been manipulated.
-Inspired by~\cite{konstantinov2020sample} the main algorithm (Algorithm~\ref{alg:method}) takes a filtering approach.
+We now introduce the \method algorithm, which is able to learn fair classifiers even if up to half of the datasets are noisy, biased or have been manipulated.
+Similar to classic outlier rejection techniques~\citep{barnett1984outliers} and statistical two-sample tests~\citep{corder2014nonparametric}, the main algorithm (Algorithm~\ref{alg:method}) takes a filtering approach.
 Given the available data sources and additional parameters, it calls a subroutine that identifies a subset of clean or benign sources, merges the training data from these, and trains a (presumably fairness-aware) learning algorithm on the resulting dataset.

 \method's crucial component is the filtering subroutine.
-This estimates the pairwise disparity, discrepancy and disbalance between all pairs of data sources and forms a matrix of dissimilarity scores (short: $D$-scores), from them.
-As discussed above, large values indicate that at least one of the sources must be \emph{malignant}.
-It is a priori not clear, though, how to use this information.
+This estimates the pairwise disparity, discrepancy and disbalance between all pairs of data sources and combines them, by summing,\footnote{Other aggregation methods would be possible, as long as they ensure to preserve large values, such as the maximum.
+This would yield similar theoretical guarantees, but we did not find it to perform better in practice.} into a matrix of dissimilarity scores (short: $D$-scores).
+As discussed above, large values indicate that at least one of the two compared sources must be \emph{malignant}.
+It is not a priori clear, though, how to use this information.
 On the one hand, we do not know which of the two datasets is malignant or if both are.

-On the other hand, malignant sources can also occur in pairs with small $D$-score, namely when both datasets were manipulated in similar ways.
-Also, even the $D$-scores between two clean or benign sources will have non-zero values, which depend on a number of factors, in particular the data distribution and the hypothesis class.
-Consequently, one cannot simply set a threshold for what qualifies as a \emph{large} or \emph{small} $D$-score.
+On the other hand, malignant sources can also occur in pairs with small $D$-score, when both datasets were manipulated in similar ways.
+Finally, even the $D$-scores between two clean or benign sources will have non-zero values, which depend on a number of factors, in particular the data distributions and the hypothesis class.

+\method overcomes this problem by using tools from robust statistics.
+For any dataset $S_i$, it computes a value $q_i$ (called $q$-value) as the $\beta$-quantile of the $D$-scores to all other datasets, where $\beta$ is a hyperparameter we discuss below.
+It then computes the $\beta$-quantile of all such values and selects those datasets with $q$-values up to this threshold.

+To see that this procedure has the desired effect of filtering out malignant datasets, we first look at the case in which the sources are homogeneous and $\beta=\frac{K}{N}$, where $K = |G| >\frac{N}{2}$ is the number of clean data sources.